 The journey was through territory of great variety and of thrilling historical and religious associations.
-Leaving Nazareth, they passed out of Galilee, through the extensive plain of Esdraelon which at that season was like a sea of green corn; then across the hills of Samaria adorned with their orchards and vineyards.
-Down through nearly all of Judea, whose trees and shrubs were lovely in their spring finery.
+Leaving Nazareth, they passed out of Galilee, through the extensive plain of Esdraelon which at that season was like a sea of green corn.
+Then across the hills of Samaria adorned with their orchards and vineyards.
+Down through nearly all of Judea, whose trees and shrubs were lovely in their Spring finery.
 Roses were particularly in evidence.
 But everywhere the valleys and slopes would be clothed in flowers and in promise of fruits.

 Every little thing in that journey had its overwhelming significance for Mary's mind, so richly stored with the biblical narrative.
 Every place had played some part in the chequered history of her people; each one struck a dear or painful chord in her heart.
-Two names must have stirred up new and wonderful thoughts in her: Bethel and Silo, in each of which are the Ark of the Covenant!
+Two names must have stirred up new and wonderful thoughts in her: Bethel and Silo, in each of which the Ark of the Covenant had abided for a while.
+For now she knew that she was the true Ark of the Covenant!
 After Silo, the holy city itself came into view.

-There seems to be a sort of agreement that St Joseph did not go beyond Jerusalem and that Mary did the short stage of five miles on to Ain-Karim without him.
+There seems to be a sort of agreement that St. Joseph did not go beyond Jerusalem and that Mary did the short stage of five miles on to Ain-Karim without him.

-The Scripture describes Elizabeth as in a strict privacy, avoiding until the last moment the sensation which the publication of her miraculous pregnancy would cause.
+The Scripture describes Elizabeth as in a strict privacy, avoiding till the last moment the sensation which the publication of her miraculous pregnancy would cause.
 It is thought that she was residing at a country villa belonging to Zachary, a short way off from his house in Ain-Karim.
-St Helen built a church on the site of the villa which is still there as a ruin.
+St. Helen built a Church on the site of the villa which is still there as a ruin.